Do you struggle with writing friendly reminder emails?

 linkURL

-You will find that there are separate folders for different departments (sales, marketing, design, HR…).
+You will find separate folders for each department including sales, marketing, design, and HR.

-Please upload the reports on your research experiments there so that all the information and data are publicly available, and we can have an overview of the main trends regarding the metrics we discussed.
+Please upload the reports on your research experiments so that all the information and data are publicly available.
+This will allow us to have an overview of the main trends regarding the metrics we discussed.

 In the following weeks, I will provide you with more details on our next steps.